spyder-ide/spyder-api-docs/docs/plugin_development.rst

 In Spyder we have put special interest in consolidating an API that allows the development of plugins in a consistent way.
 The main focus of the development effort between versions 4 and 5 was in this direction and we are at a key moment where we expect to capitalize on all this work.

-In this workshop you have learned how to:
+In this tutorial you have learned how to:

 - Identify the basic building blocks in Spyder development.
 - Identify the different types of plugins that can be implemented in Spyder.